What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Friday 28th August

-Unknown Origins Spanish language sci-fi movie about two cops who group up with comedian e book nerds to search out a killer
+Unknown Origins Spanish language sci-fi movie about two cops who crew up with comedian ebook nerds to search out a killer

 Try our lists of the finest TV shows on Netflix and the finest movies on Netflix, or see what else is on with our TV Information